 This publication will guide board members and foundation managers in defining conflicts of interest, identifying which transactions are absolutely prohibited and which are permissible if properly handled, and developing a conflict-of-interest policy that protects foundations, board members, and foundation managers by taking self interest out of the decision-making process.
 By answering the following five questions and by following the processes recommended in this paper, foundations can minimize legal risks; protect themselves and their board members and foundation managers against bad publicity; and most of all, ensure the integrity of their decision-making process.

 Most family foundations prefer to focus on the business of giving, without having to worry about tripping over the sometimes obscure rules and regulations that govern this work.
 But the fact is that family foundation boards need to be aware of potential potholes on the road named philanthropy.
 Driving blind down this road can get you into trouble.
-One potential pothole is real or perceived conflict of interest, a topic frequently misunderstood, and often confused with self-dealing.

 Author: National Center for Family Philanthropy (NCFP)